dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

     it has been for decades -- that all major advances in technology begin with advances in computation.

-- why isn't this accesible for the common person?
+#### Why is this Less Accessible?

   - complexity in regulation

-#### Why is this Less Accessible?

 ### Materials Science Fabrication

 - why isn't this accesible for the common person?

 #### Why is this Less Accessible?

+- requires combinations of IP to be licensed

-### Biotech Revolution
+### Biotech & Medical

 #### Why is this Less Accessible?

+- academic institutions control development of IP

+- overregulation of medical processes and devices

 ==========